Merkel says Turkey key to solving Europe's refugee crisis

 A senior official in Berlin told Reuters on Wednesday that the German government is willing to support an EU proposal to put Turkey on a list of "safe countries" whose citizens have little chance of being granted asylum in Europe.

-Germany has previously been sceptical of the proposal, mainly because of Ankara's human rights record and its treatment of the Kurdish minority.
+Germany has previously been skeptical of the proposal, mainly because of Ankara's human rights record and its treatment of the Kurdish minority.

 Merkel said the conflict in Syria, which borders Turkey, was the biggest cause of the migrant flows to Europe.